lukeephilips/pizza-shop/README.md

 _Program specifications:_

-1 Do not allow user to input a non integer character
+1 User can select pizza size (small, medium large) which will set base price
-* Example input: r
+* Example input: small
-* Example output: "please enter a number"
+* Example output: price = $5

-2 If user inputs n< 5 return 1 through n
+2 User can select crust type (thin, Chicago), which will set 'ready for pickup' time (15, 20 minutes respectively)
-* Example input: 4
+* Example input: thin crust
-* Example output: 1 2 3 4
+* Example output: ready for pickup in 15 min

-3 If user inputs n> 5, return 1 through n, if this contains a multiple of 3, replace i with "ping"
+3 user can add 1 or multiple meat selections for additional $4 each
-* Example input: 3
+* Example input: Pepperoni, Sausage
-* Example output: 1 2 ping
+* Example output: Pepperoni, Sausage

-4 If user inputs n> 5, return 1 through n, if this contains a multiple of 5, replace i with "pong"
+4 user can add 1 or multiple topping selections - each selection after 3 are additional $1 each
-* Example input: 5
+* Example input: Olives, Mushrooms
-* Example output: 1 2 ping 4 pong
+* Example output: Olives, Mushrooms

-5  If user inputs n> 15, return 1 through n, if this contains a multiple of 5 and 3, replace i with "ping-pong"
+5  user can add 1 or multiple premium toppings for additional $2.50 each
-* Example input: 15
+* Example input: null
-* Example output: 1 2 ping 4 pong ping 7 8 ping pong 11 ping 13 14 ping-pong

-6 If user clicks "Remove Pings", pings will slide right and .hide

-7 If user clicks "Remove Pongs", pongs will slide left and .hide

-8 If user clicks "remove all", both pings and pongs will slide left and .hide

-9 If user clicks "Add them back", all pings and pongs will .show
+* Example output: null

+6 On order submit, display order confirmation with values of all selections

+7 On place order, hide all content except confirmation for receipt

 ## Setup/Installation Requirements